formatjs/formatjs/README.md

 Limitations
 -----------

-Not all browsers have implemented [ECMAScript 402][], which is the internationalization API, for older browsers, and Safari, you might need to patch the browser by loading [Intl.js][] polyfill before including [intl-messageformat][] library.
+Not all browsers have implemented [ECMAScript 402][], which is the internationalization API, for older browsers, and Safari, you might need to patch the browser by loading [Intl.js][] polyfill before including `react-intl.js` library.

 [Intl.js]: https://github.com/andyearnshaw/Intl.js
 [ECMAScript 402]: http://www.ecma-international.org/ecma-402/1.0/